Extending Pywr with custom Parameters

 An instance of the parameter can be created from a JSON model as below.
 The type of the parameter is the class name,

-with the word “parameter” optionally removed (e.g. "constant"
+with the word “parameter” optionally removed (e.g. "constant" and "constantparameter" both create an instance

-of ConstantParameter
+of ConstantParameter).

 "max_flow": {